CloudLabs-MOC/AI-102-AIEngineer/Instructions/16-video-indexer.md

 4. Observe that the **Timeline** pane now includes:
     - Transcript of audio narration.
     - Text visible in the video.
     - Indications of speakers who appear in the video.
-Some well-known people are  automatically recognized by name, others are indicated by number (for example *Speaker #1*).
+Some well-known people are  automatically recognized by name, others are indicated by number (for example, *Speaker #1*).

         ![](./images/vidana(9).png)

-5. Switch back to the **Insights** pane and view the insights show there.
+5. Switch back to the **Insights** pane and view the insights shown there.
 They include:
     - Individual people who appear in the video.
     - Topics discussed in the video.
     - Labels for objects that appear in the video.